prithpal11/Inferential-Statistics/README.md

-# Inferential-Statistics

-# Data Analysis Project # 1
+# Data Analysis Project # 2

-Project for online course on 'Introduction to Probability and Data with R', Duke University.
+Project for online course on 'Inferential Statistics', Duke University.

-This was course 1 of 5 under the 'Statistics with R Specialization'.
+This was course 2 of 5 under the 'Statistics with R Specialization'.

 # Project Information: